 - may not include sexually explicit images or content.

 Student leaders are encouraged to consider the impact of any advertisement on the Columbia Community, especially in cases where there is reason to believe the running of this advertisement might be incendiary.
-If there is any question regarding the ramifications of accepting an advertisement, group leaders are encouraged to discuss the matter with their Student Affairs adviser.
-If publication leaders or their Student Affairs adviser deem the advertisement inappropriate, the group is responsible to refund any fees collected for the specific advertisement or accept a mutually agreed upon replacement for the unacceptable advertisement.
+If there is any question regarding the ramifications of accepting an advertisement, group leaders are encouraged to discuss the matter with their Undergraduate Student Life adviser.
+Please note, if publication leaders or their Undergraduate Student Life adviser deem the advertisement inappropriate, the group may be responsible to refund any fees collected for the specific advertisement or accept a mutually agreed upon replacement for the unacceptable advertisement.